histogrammar/histogrammar-docs/tutorials/python-hgwatch/index.md

 ```
 usage: hgwatch [-h] [-f FILE] [-c COMMAND] [-s ADDRESS:PORT] [-p COMMANDS]
-               [--ssh USER@HOST:PORT] [--ssh-key LOCAL-FILE] [--json] [--root]
+               [-i] [--json] [--root] [-v]

 Watch a file, pipe, or remote connection for Histogrammar JSON objects and
 perform some action on each (such as plotting).

 optional arguments:
   -h, --help       show this help message and exit
-  -f FILE               File or pipe to watch (default is "-", standard
+  -f FILE          File or pipe to watch (default is "-", standard input).
-                        input).
-  -c COMMAND            Shell command(s) to run and watch; if a filename, use
+  -c COMMAND       Shell command(s) to run and watch; if a filename, use the
-                        the contents of that file.
+                   contents of that file.
-  -s ADDRESS:PORT       Socket address and port to watch (separated by a
+  -s ADDRESS:PORT  Socket address and port to watch (separated by a colon).
-                        colon).
-  -p COMMANDS           Python commands to run on each new histogram "hg"; if
+  -p COMMANDS      Python commands to run on each new histogram "hg"; if a
-                        a filename, use the contents of that file (default is
+                   filename, use the contents of that file.
-                        "print(hg)").
-  --ssh USER@HOST:PORT  Connect to remote host for -f and -c (no effect for -s
-                        or "-f -") with the paramiko library for ssh.
-Raises
-                        an exception if paramiko is not installed.
-  --ssh-key LOCAL-FILE  Identity for ssh (RSA or DSA private key file) or
-                        None.
+  -i               Start an interactive Python prompt with the watcher in a
+                   background thread.
   --json           append -p with print-out of JSON.
   --root           append -p with visualization in ROOT.
+  -v, --version    show program's version number and exit

 Only one of [-f, -c, -s] may be used.
 Each JSON object in the stream must be a
 separate line of text, and no action is performed until the input buffer